 Even if you’ve cleaned and emptied your black tank before stowing your camper for the winter, you’ll still want to do this while connected to a dump station or sewer hookup.
 First, look closely at the visible sewer plumbing that leads out of your RV.
 Check the pipes for cracks or splits and ensure joints are properly sealed.

 Next, you’ll want to inspect the valve seals.
 Cautiously pull and move the handle and watch closely for leaks.
-Should the valve stick, you can lubricate with valve lubrication tot the tanks to acquire a better seal.
+Should the valve stick, you can lubricate to acquire a better seal.

-For in-depth RV tank maintenance protocol, check out what our favorite RV tank specialist has to say in the video below:
+For in-depth RV tank maintenance, check out what our a professional RV tank maintenance specialist recommends in the video below:

 Inspect and Inflate your RV Tires

 Your tires are the most important safety component on your RV.
 Because, face it, if your tires are crap, you ain’t goin’ nowhere.
 Or, if you do chance going down the road on aged or damaged tires, you’re going to get stranded or worse, in an accident.

 So, take necessary time to inspect your RV tires carefully.
 Look for craps, cuts and scrapes.
 Inspect the treads and sidewalls.

 Realize that while your RV has been stored, typically those tires will have significant PSI.
 Before inflating, we recommend you check the tire manufacturer’s proper tire pressure.
 Once you know, inflate your tires to the recommended tire pressure.